rex2630/codeswholesale-for-woocommerce/readme.md

 *Import products into CSV file*

 OK, so you have applied the right filter and need to export the products to an external management system?
-Download them as a CSV file and youĂ˘ÂÂre ready to go!
+Download them as a CSV file and you're ready to go!

 *Rate the risk of your clients orders*